Copper Mountain, Wyoming, USA

 - Strong support for uranium development from the Wyoming State government.

-- Copper Mountain has a 10k + acre land package with 7 historic deposits and 15 additional targets.
+- 10k + acre land package with 7 historic deposits and 15 additional targets.

-- Myriad is completing their option on 75% of the project (Currently at 50% ownership).
-Consolidation of 100% is being discussed.
+- Completing an option on 75% of the project (Currently at 50% ownership).
+Merger with Rush announced.

 - Myriad the first to consolidate ownership of the Copper Mountain District in over 50 years.